How Chemicals Are Classified In China?

 The numerical order of the classes and divisions has nothing to do with the danger degree.

-Many of the substances assigned to class 1 to 9 are deemed without additional labeling as being environmentally hazardous.
+Many of the substances assigned to classes 1 to 9 are deemed without additional labeling as being environmentally hazardous.

 Wastes shall be transported under the requirements of the appropriate class considering their hazards and criteria in these regulations.